TymekTM/Asystent/docs/README.md

 Asystent is an AI assistant system that provides voice, text, and web interface interactions.
 It features:

-- Voice recognition with wake word detection
+- Voice recognition with wake word detection and Whisper integration
-- Natural language processing via multiple LLM providers
+- Advanced natural language processing via multiple LLM providers (OpenAI, Ollama, DeepSeek, Anthropic)
-- Long-term memory
+- Basic long-term memory
-- Modular plugin system
+- Modular plugin system with weather, search, screen capture, and web capabilities out of the box
-- Web-based control panel
+- Web-based control panel and configuration
+- Active window tracking for context-aware assistance
+- Multilingual support and language detection

 See the [User Guide](./user-guide/README.md) to get started with using Asystent, or the [Developer Guide](./developer/README.md) if you want to contribute to the project or customize it for your needs.